Automating Clinical Billing in Healthcare

 The outcome of our PR/FAQ suggested that automation by triggering real-time care events presented shortcomings we had not considered.
 Two main focal points needed to be addressed.

-Service and drug prices vary based on the patient's insurance
+Service and drug prices vary based on the patient's insurance (national, private, or none).
+The officer must manually select and apply the correct price list.

+• Service and drug prices vary based on the patient's insurance (national, private, or none).
 The officer must manually select and apply the correct price list.

 The outcome of our PR/FAQ suggested that automation by triggering real-time care events presented shortcomings we had not considered.
 Two main focal points needed to be addressed.

+• Some service and drug prices varied based on the patient's insurance (national, private, or none).
 The officer must manually select and apply the correct price list.

 We researched billing challenges at our facilities in Ghana and Kenya.
 Our goal was to confirm reported problems and find the exact needs of billing officers.
 We documented three key areas: the officer's billing workflow, the patient's billing experience, and how price lists are set and managed.